lmemmott/lmemmott.github.io/README.md

 # Utah Amateur Radio Repeater Map

-This project is a simple map using Google Maps to show amateur radio repeaters across Utah based off the data from the VHFS society.
+This project is a simple map using Google Maps to show amateur radio repeaters across Utah based off the data from the Utah VHF society.

-## Known Issues
+## Wishlist

-1. The links for the repeaters use an index number such as https://utahvhfs.org/cgi-bin/rptdtl.pl?Nr=187 where 187 is the index number.
-Unfortunately, with time, the indexes change getting out of sync causing the links to point to the page for the wrong repeater.
-If each repeater had it's own unique ID that didn't change, it would solve this problem.
+1. Remove "ID" numbers.
+They are only intended for trouble shooting purposes anyway.
+1. Instead of using a static size for the map, dynamically change the size to fill the browser page.